 Financial Performance KPIs

-Financial Performance KPIs measure profitability and returns that reflect how effectively the group generates income relative to sales, assets, and equity.
-These KPIs help management assess business strength and long-term sustainability.
+Financial Performance KPIs measure profitability and returns — how effectively the group generates income relative to its sales, assets, and equity.
+They help management assess business strength, pricing efficiency, and long-term sustainability at both entity and consolidated group level.

 Was this article helpful?